 - Paper 1: Financial Reporting

-In this paper, the emphasis is placed on improving the problem-solving skills, presentations of the financial statements, and the disclosure requirements.
+In this paper, the emphasis is placed on improving the problem-solving skills, presentations of the financial statements, and disclosure requirements.
 You will have to learn about the application of the Indian Accounting Standards, accounting, and reporting of various financial instruments.

 - Paper 2: Strategic Financial Management